RobinBKing/PingPong/README.md

 # Ping Pong

-#### a program that switches out numbers multible by 3, 5 and 15 with the words Ping, Pong or PingPong
+#### a program that switches out numbers multiple by 3, 5 and 15 with the words 'Ping', 'Pong' or 'Ping Pong'

 ### By Rob King